Do You Need a CDFA? When a Divorce Financial Analyst Is Worth It

 A CDFA is not a cheaper attorney substitute.
 The hourly rate comparison in the next section is real, but the CDFA and the attorney are not doing the same job.
 Both are necessary when the case involves financial complexity.
 Substituting one for the other based on rate is a mistake.

 A CDFA is not a forensic accountant.
 A forensic accountant investigates: looking for hidden assets, tracing separate property through commingled accounts, normalizing the income of a self-employed spouse.
 A CDFA analyzes and models.
 If you have reason to suspect hidden assets, the financial professional you need first is a forensic accountant.
 The CDFA's work begins once the full financial picture is established.
+For the methodology side of the forensic engagement (the AICPA SSFS-1 standards, the five IRM 9.5.9 indirect-proof methods, and the Holland circumstantial-evidence framework a forensic accountant works under), see the forensic-accounting standards that control the evidence.

 What Does a CDFA Cost?

-CDFA fees typically run $150–$350 per hour.
-Flat-fee packages for a defined analysis project run $2,000–$5,000.
+CDFA fees typically run $150 to $350 per hour.
+Flat-fee packages for a defined analysis project run $2,000 to $5,000.

 The math does not favor a CDFA in every situation.
 If the case is truly uncontested, the assets are simple (no retirement accounts, no real property, no pensions), and both parties agree on values, the financial modeling work may not change anything.
 Be honest about your case.